Job Search Planning

 Follow-up by email

 - Keep your email short and to the point.
-Simply state your interest in the job and your key qualifications/certification.
+Simply state your interest in the job you applied for and your key qualifications/certification.

 - Be sure to spell check and proof read your email before sending it.